Muzietto/generatorz/README.md

 ![alt image](/img/coilpowah.png)

-A safe playground for learning ECMAScript 6 generators.
+A safe playground for studying ECMAScript 6 generators without ending up incinerated.

 Clone project, double click on an HTML file, and there you go...